 Dimming fluorescent fittings is complex and can involve analogue or digital dimmers and a variety of different wiring schemes.
 These are expensive to install and are mainly used for commercial applications and are beyond the scope of this article.

-The fitting incorporates variable voltage high frequency control gear or regulated ballast that is typically rated at 1 – 10v.
+That said, some domestic fluorescent fittings are becoming available that are dimmable.
+These are dimmed using an analogue-type dimmer.
+The fitting incorporates variable voltage high-frequency control gear or regulated ballast that is typically rated at 1 – 10v.
 These can be dimmed between 3% and 100% illumination by using a suitably rated dimmer but must incorporate a separate on/off switch.